 WARNING: Therapeutic administration of yohimbine can cause nervous excitation, tremor, sleeplessness, anxiety, increased blood pressure, tachycardia, nausea and vomiting.
 In case of existing liver and kidney diseases, yohimbine preparations should not be used.
 Interactions with psychopharmacological herbs have also been reported.

-Yohimbine must not be taken by elderly persons or children or if you have or suspect you may have any of the following conditions:
+Yohimbine must not be taken by elderly persons or children or if you have or if any of the following conditions are present:

 WARNING: Most aphrodisiac herbs